bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-We\'re going to animate in here.
-We\'re going to pass in an object open and closing curly brace and we\'re going to put in width, colon, and then in \"710px\".
+We&apos;re going to animate in here.
+We&apos;re going to pass in an object open and closing curly brace and we&apos;re going to put in width, colon, and then in &quot;710px&quot;.
 That will move the box.
-It\'ll change the width of the box to 710 pixels.
+It&apos;ll change the width of the box to 710 pixels.
 If I come over here and test this, refresh grow box, and you can see it sets it so that it 710 pixels.
 I knew it was 710 pixels to end right here.
-Let\'s take a look at growing the text and affecting the actual text inside the box in the next lesson.
+Let&apos;s take a look at growing the text and affecting the actual text inside the box in the next lesson.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->